Rethinking the notion of oracle: A prequel to Lawvere-Tierney topologies for computability theorists: Oracles on multi-represented spaces

 \subsection{Realizability relative to oracle}

+As an application of the correspondence results in Sections \ref{sec:modest-modality} and \ref{sec:mmmap-modality}, various notions of ``realizability relative to an oracle'' can be organized in a unified manner.
+A specific example of such a realizability is Lifschitz realizability (see \cite[Section 4.4]{vOBook}), which can be thought of as realizability relative to the multivalued oracle ${\tt LLPO}$ (the lessor limited principle of omniscience).
+As suggested in the last Remark in Section \ref{sec:sdst-notation}, the three fundamental properties (computable transparency, being inflationary, and idempotence) of multimaps are obtained by abstracting the conditions necessary for Lifschitz realizability to realize all the axioms of fundamental theories such as ${\sf HA}$ and ${\sf IZF}$.
+Based on this observation, the author \cite{Kih20} has generalized the idea of Lifschitz realizability to deal with realizability relative to any multifunctions on $\tpbf{N}$ which is computably transparent, inflationary, and idempotent (i.e., realizability relative to any Turing-Weihrauch oracle).
+By our correspondence theorem, this idea is absorbed by the notion of realizability relative to Lawvere-Tierney topologies.

 One benefit of the correspondence between Lawvere-Tierney topologies $j$ and oracles $U_j$ is that the internal logic of the $j$-sheaf topos can be analyzed by realizability relative to the corresponding oracle.
 The realizability notion corresponding to a Lawvere-Tierney topology $j$ on the effective topos is described in Lee-van Oosten \cite{LvO}, but it is not written in the context of oracle, so we shall rewrite it here in the terms of oracle.
-As explained in example \ref{example:LT-universal-oracle}, the universal computation relative to an m.m.~map $\theta$ is given as $\theta^\Game$.
+As explained in Section \ref{sec:universal-bimap}, the universal computation relative to an extended predicate $\theta$ is given as $\theta^\Game$.
 Here, we understand the expression $\theta^\Game(e\mid z)\subseteq p$ to mean ``When the program $e$ is executed with the oracle $\theta$, all paths of nondeterministic computation that follow the advisor $z$ terminates and any output is a solution to $p$.''
-Or, using the terminology in \cite{Kih21}, it could be read to mean ``$(e\mid z)$ is a winning \Art-\Ni strategy in the reduction game to $\theta$, and no matter what strategy \Me follows, \Art's final move always gives a solution to $p$''.
+Or, using the terminology of games (see Definition \ref{def:game-LT-reducibility} and also \cite{Kih21}), it could be read to mean ``$(e\mid z)$ is a winning \Art-\Ni strategy in the reduction game to $\theta$, and no matter what strategy \Me follows, \Art's final move always gives a solution to $p$''.

 Let us now rewrite $\theta$-realizability for arithmetical formulas introduced in Lee-van Oosten \cite{LvO} using the notion of oracle.
 Recalling the notation in Definition \ref{def:Kleene-realizability}, we define $p^\theta\subseteq\tpbf{N}$ for an arithmetical formula $p$ as follows: